kashsuks/Is-it-up/README.md

 ## How to use

-All you need to do is then the `main.py` file after cloning the project in your local drive.
+All you need to do is run the `main.py` file after cloning the project in your local drive.

 ## Future of project